 - recycle the words from the question in your introductory paragraph so that your essay is on topic (ignore this rule if your teacher said, "Don't recycle the question words".)

-- editing is when you get rid of "baby words" and use the fancy, $10 words that you have in your head (or in your thesaurus!)
+- get rid of simple, baby words and use the fancy, juicy $10 words that you have in your head (or in your thesaurus!)

 - vary your word choice and vary the length of sentences